SafarSoFar/immage/README.md

 # Immage

 Immage - an image analysis tool (steganography) and hidden data extractor.
 The tool applies different steganography algorithms (pixel color manipulations and bit manipulations) on the imported image in order to find hidden artifacts.

+Written in Python.
+GUI - Tkinter.
+GUI Design - Figma, Tkdesigner.